Octavia Boulevard Housing

 Four principles guided our proposal for this site:

-Responsible Density – With excellent transportation and nearby employment opportunities, Hayes Valley is an ideal place for a new form of high density housing that is responsible to its occupants, its neighbors, and the environment.
+Responsible Density – With excellent transportation and nearby employment opportunities, Hayes Valley is an ideal place for a new form of high-density housing that is responsible to its occupants, its neighbors, and the environment.
+This design includes 87 studio units and no parking.

 Expressive Green Architecture – Solar Panels crown the roof, operable windows and sunshades allow the residents to tune their living environment, and a living green roof provides insulation and beauty.
 Centrally located, this project is not required to provide parking spaces and therefore encourages the use of more sustainable forms of transportation.